Naturally Daily

 Sometimes mourning for someone can develop into something more serious that’s difficult to handle.
 You may experience some mental health issues such as depression, PTSD, and complicated grief.
 [5]

 You may find it difficult to move on or accept the loss.
-In that case, you can ask help from a psychiatrist to help you deal with the emotions.
+In that case, you can ask for help from a psychiatrist to help you deal with the emotions.

 Besides, the death of a member may create a rift in the relationship among the family members.
-In that case, family counseling can help you to deal with the loss and rebuild the relation.
+In that case, family counseling can help you to deal with the loss and rebuild the relationship.

 Where Can You Get a Good Family Counselor?